 - Keep an eye on their pulse

 - Follow DRSABCD.
-If the person isn’t breathing or exhibiting symptoms of cardiac arrest, CPR must be done immediately.
+CPR must be done immediately if the person isn’t breathing or exhibiting symptoms of cardiac arrest.

-- Resuscitation may be continued by emergency personnel, who may also use other equipment to provide oxygen.
+- Emergency personnel may continue resuscitation and use other equipment to provide oxygen.

 - zinc and copper gluconate

-- An injectable medication is available that blocks the venom and reduces pain and scarring if administered not more than 15 mins from the sting.
+- An injectable medication blocks the venom and reduces pain and scarring if administered not more than 15 mins from the sting.